 The STOchastic Rainstorm Model (STORM)

 This is a decision-support tool created to simulate individual rainstorms over a basin or region at high temporal and spatial resolution.
 This parsimonious model enables simulation of stationary climate based on historical data, or climate change based on step changes and/or trends in key climate variables.
-The tool is still under development, but can be downloaded from GitHub.
-The supporting documentation can be found in this paper:
+STORM 1.0 can be downloaded from GitHub.
+The supporting documentation can be found below.

 Singer, M.B., Michaelides, K., Hobley, D.E.J.
 (2018); STORM 1.0: A simple, flexible, and parsimonious stochastic rainfall generator for simulating climate and climate change, Geoscientific Model Development, 11, 3713-3726, doi: 10.5194/gmd-11-3713-2018. pdf